Structure formation during phase transitions in strongly interacting matter: Hydrodynamics of liquid--gas-type transition at small overcriticality. Nuclear liquid--gas and hadron--quark transitions

 The parameter $\beta$ characterizes an inertia on an initial stage of evolution of the seeds, for $t\lsim t_0\sqrt{\beta}$, cf. \cite{Skokov:2009yu}.
 It is expressed in terms of the surface tension and the viscosity as

 The larger viscosity and the smaller surface tension, the effectively more viscous (inertial) is the fluidity of seeds.
 For $\beta \ll 1$ one deals with the regime of effectively viscous (inertial) fluidity and at $\beta \gg 1$ one deals with the regime of almost perfect fluidity.
-Estimates \cite{Skokov:2009yu} show that for the nuclear liquid-vapor phase transition typically $\beta\sim 0.01$.
-For the quark-hadron transition $\beta\sim 0.02-0.2$, even for very low value of the ratio $\eta/s\simeq 1/(4\pi)$.
+Estimates \cite{Skokov:2009yu} show that for the nuclear liquid--vapor phase transition typically $\beta\sim 0.01$.
+For the quark--hadron transition $\beta\sim 0.02-0.2$, even for very low value of the ratio $\eta/s\simeq 1/(4\pi)$.
 The latter quantity characterizes fluidity of the matter at ultra-relativistic heavy-ion collisions \cite{Romatschke:2007mq}.
-Thus, as we argued, in case of the baryon-rich matter one deals with effectively very viscous (inertial) evolution of density fluctuations both in cases of the nuclear liquid-vapor and quark-hadron phase transitions.
+Thus, as we argued, in case of the baryon-rich matter one deals with effectively very viscous (inertial) evolution of density fluctuations both in cases of the nuclear liquid--vapor and quark--hadron phase transitions.

 In a process of a neutron star formation and cooling at $T>T_{\rm opac}\sim 1$ MeV, when neutrino mean free path $\lambda_\nu <R_{\rm star}\sim 10$ km, the viscosities $\eta$, $\zeta$ and the heat conductivity $\kappa$ are determined by the most long-range neutrino processes \cite{Haubold:1988uu,MSTV90}.
 An overcritical pion-condensate drop reaches a size $R\sim 0.1$ km for $t\sim 10^{-3}$ sec. by the growth of the density mode.
 Then it may reach $R\sim (1-10)$ km for typical thermal transport time $t_T$ varying from $\sim 10$ sec. up to several hours (rather than for typical collapse time $\sim 10^{-3}$ sec).
-A delay may appear owing to the neutrino heat transport to the surface (effect of thermal conductivity) that strongly depends on the value of the softening of the pion mode responsible for the efficiency of the nucleon-nucleon interaction at $n>n_0$, being stronger for most massive neutron stars \cite{MSTV90}.
+A delay may appear owing to the neutrino heat transport to the surface (effect of thermal conductivity) that strongly depends on the value of the softening of the pion mode responsible for the efficiency of the nucleon-nucleon interaction at $n>n_0$, being stronger for heaviest neutron stars \cite{MSTV90}.
 One should also take into account that the bulk viscosity is significantly increased in presence of the soft modes \cite{ML37,LL06}, e.g., near the pion condensation critical point \cite{Kolomeitsev:2014gfa}.
-Also notice that description of the dynamics of the pion-condensate phase transition is specific, since the transition occurs to the state $k_0\neq 0$, see a discussion in Section \ref{Pion-section}.
+Also notice that description of the dynamics of the pion-condensate phase transition is specific, since the transition occurs to the state $k_0\neq 0$, see further discussion in Section \ref{Pion-section}.

 Still, Eq. (\ref{dimens}) should be supplemented by Eq. (\ref{therm}) for the heat transport, which owing to Eq.~(\ref{contin}) after its linearization reads as

 The variation of the temperature is related to the variation of the entropy density $s[n,T]$ by